fdouetteau/REST-Stockmarket/README.md

 Several implementation are featured:
 ------------------

-* naive_stockmarket.py :  A Naive implementation, with no check or transactional guaranteess
+* naive_stockmarket.py :  A Naive implementation, with no validation or transactional guarantees

 * lessnative_stockmarket.py  : Features MongoDB atomic operations.
 No validation of transfers ..

+* lock_stockmarket.py : Performs validation of transfers.
+Ensure consistency by locking.

+* transac_stockmarket.py : Performs validation and use two-phase commits to ensure proper transactional behaviour